-Pursuant to the Spin-off, all applicable outstanding 2019 and 2020 TechnipFMC PSU and RSU awards for the NEOs were adjusted based on the ratio of the closing price of TechnipFMC Ordinary Shares on the NYSE on the date immediately prior to the Spin-off to the closing price of TechnipFMC Ordinary Shares on the NYSE on the date immediately prior to the Spin-off to the closing price of TechnipFMC Ordinary Shares on the NYSE on the date immediately prior to the Spin-off to the closing price of TechnipFMC Ordinary Shares on the NYSE on the date immediately after the Spin-off.
+Pursuant to the Spin-off, all applicable outstanding 2019 and 2020 TechnipFMC PSU and RSU awards for the NEOs were adjusted based on the ratio of the closing price of TechnipFMC Ordinary Shares on the NYSE on the date immediately prior to the Spin-off to the closing price of TechnipFMC Ordinary Shares on the NYSE on the date immediately after the Spin-off.
 In addition, the 2019 and 2020 TechnipFMC PSU awards were converted to RSUs (at target) subject to continued service on the original vesting dates, as measurement of performance against the set goals was not possible following the Spin-off.
 The vesting dates and payment conditions for the 2019 and 2020 awards otherwise remained the same.